kalilinux-exp/falseflag/README.md

 ## Run it locally

-It's a static site — no install required.
+It's a static site, download needed,then run locally
 ```bash
 # Option A: just open the file
 #   open index.html in any modern browser